lucamazzza/lucamazzza/README.md

 * **Roots:** Started coding in Java in 6th grade; honed technical discipline at **SAMT** and during military service.
 * **Core Focus:** Graphics Programming, Engine Architecture, and Embedded Systems.

+> If I'm not on GitHub, I am probably working on Cybersecurity stuff :)

 Currently Working On...
 -----------------------